butfirstchai.com

 • Transfer the soaked mixture into a blender with some sugar and blend for a minute or two until no large lumps are visible.
 You may strain the juice to discard any bits.
 Stir in orange blossom water or rose water.
 Refrigerate until serving time.

-2 teaspoon sugar, 1 teaspoon Orange blossom water
+1 teaspoon Orange blossom water or rose water (optional)

 Serve Qamar al-Din